ixiaoc/KDFM/README.md

 ```
 $ python main.py
 ```
-Please see `main.py` and `DataReader.py` how to parse the raw dataset into the required format for KDFM.
+We use `main.py` and `DataReader.py` to parse the raw dataset into the required format for KDFM.
 You should tune the parameters for each model in order to get reasonable performance.